Strongly universal string hashing is fast: Making Multilinear strongly universal in the ring

 \section{Making Multilinear strongly universal in the ring $\mathbb{Z}/2^{K}\mathbb{Z}$}

 On processors without support for binary finite fields, we can trade memory for speed to essentially get the same properties as finite fields on \emph{some} of the bits using fast integer arithmetic.
-For example, Dietzfelbinger~\cite{dietzfelbinger1996universal} showed that the family of hash functions of the form where the integers $A,B \in [0,2^K)$ and $x \in [0,2^L)$ is strongly universal for $K > L-1$.
-(For fewer parentheses, we adopt the convention that $Ax +B \mod{2^{K}} \equiv (Ax +B) \bmod{2^{K}}$.
+For example, Dietzfelbinger~\cite{dietzfelbinger1996universal} showed that the family of hash functions of the form where the integers $A,B \in [0,2^K)$ and $x \in [0,2^L)$ is strongly universal for $K > L-1$. ( To reduce the number of parentheses used, we adopt the convention that $Ax +B \mod{2^{K}} \equiv (Ax +B) \bmod{2^{K}}$.
 The symbol $\div$ denotes integer division: $x \div y = \lfloor x/y \rfloor$ for positive integers.)
 We generalize Dietzfelbinger hashing from the linear to the multilinear case.

 The main difference between a finite field and common integer arithmetic (in the integer ring $\mathbb{Z}/2^K \mathbb{Z}$) is that elements of fields have inverses: given the equation $ax=b$, there is a unique solution $x= a^{-1}b$ when $a\neq 0$.
 However, the same is ``almost'' true in integer rings used for computer arithmetic as long as the variable $a$ is small.
 For example, when $a=1$, we can solve for $ax=b$ exactly ($x=b$).
 When $a=2$, then there are at most two solutions to the equation $ax=b$.
 We build on these observations to derive a stronger result.